Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 - Safe: Most sections have guardrails, and it's impossible to get lost

-- Flexible: Start at any viewpoint, end at any viewpoint, hop on shuttle anytime
+- Flexible: Start at any viewpoint, end at any viewpoint, hop on the free shuttle anytime

 - Constantly impressive views: The canyon is ALWAYS visible